Adhesive Application - panels

 Choice of wood

-The best wood for chippers is hard, high-density wood with small, closed pores.
-Hardness and high density make it durable and small pores prevent absorption.
+The best wood to use for shredders is hard, high-density wood with small, as closed pores as possible.
+The hardness and high density make it durable over time, and the small pores prevent absorption.

-Worldwide the most used essences are bamboo, maple, tec and cherry.
-Because they are aesthetically pleasing, shredders are also made from oak or nucbut choose species with the smallest pores.
+Worldwide, the most widely used essences are bamboo and maple, tec and cherry.
+Because they're aesthetic, they also make shredders out of oak or nucbut choose species with the smallest pores.

 In our very used for shredders is fagul.
 They are also used resinous because they smell nice, but are less resistant.
-Plopul is used for carving spoons and cups, but is not used to make shredders because it is soft.
-When made from multi-layered boards the faces can be hardwood and the core softer wood.
+Plopul it is used for carving spoons and spoon heads, but it is not used for making choppers because it is soft.
+When made from multi-layered panels the faces can be hardwood and the core softer.

 wood chipper